NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 Now the user has to enter a key called "posdataset_input", from which some Python object will be obtained as the return value of `parse_posdataset_input`.
-Then, `produce_posdataset` is used to an object representing the positivity set and the corresponding FKTables in a given theory is obtained from the output of `parse_posdataser_input` and a theory ID.
+Then, `produce_posdataset` is used to an object representing the positivity set and the corresponding FK tables in a given theory is obtained from the output of `parse_posdataser_input` and a theory ID.